aces/Loris/modules/api/docs/LorisRESTAPI.md

-the PSCID already exists, 403 Forbidden when the user is creating a candidate at a site other than the list of sitenames the user is affiliated with, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, sex something other than Male|Female, invalid project name, invalid sitename, etc).
+the PSCID already exists, 403 Forbidden when the user is creating a candidate at a site other than the list of sitenames the user is affiliated with, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, sex something other than Male|Female|Other, invalid project name, invalid sitename, etc).
 A successful POST request will return a CandidateObject for the newly created candidate.